 We live and work with gratitude on unceded Coast Salish, Nuu-chah-nulth and Kwakwaka'wakw Territories.

-Sexual diversity includes people with a sexual attraction to the same sex, both sexes, other sexes, or people without a sexual attraction.
-Common Canadian terms include: lesbian, gay, bisexual, queer, two-spririt, asexual among others.
+Sexual diversity includes people with a sexual attraction to the same sex, both sexes, other sexes, people without a sexual attraction as well as people who are intersex.
+Common Canadian terms include: lesbian, gay, bisexual, queer, Two-Spirit, asexual, intersex among others.

-Terms for sexual and gender diversity varies by culture and language.
+Terms for sexual and gender diversity vary across cultures and languages.

-While there have been very significant improvements in Canada, discrimination and efforts to enforce invisibility of LGBTQ2S+ people and communities is ongoing.
+While there have been very significant improvements in Canada, discrimination and efforts to enforce invisibility of 2SLGBTQI+ people and communities is ongoing.

-The result is that LGBTQ2S+ people experience higher than average levels of abuse, neglect and self-neglect.
+The result is that 2SLGBTQI+ people experience higher than average levels of abuse, neglect and self-neglect.

-Everyone is worthy of recognition and love and deserving of respect.
+Everyone is worthy of recognition, love and respect!

 A directory by community (Alberni Valley & West, Campbell River, Comox Valley, Cowichan Valley, Nanaimo, Salt Spring Island, Other Gulf Islands, Victoria) of organizations, resources, websites and social media that intentionally include 2SLGBTQI+ people.